ButterCam/Mediator/README.md

 > To prevent abuse of the same root certificate, each Mediator installation generates a different root certificate.
 > You need reinstall the Mediator Root Certificate when you use different Mediator installation.

+> Tips:
+> Mediator provide multi format of Root Certificate, you can choose the format you like.
+> - `/mediatorRoot.cer` - DER format
+> - `/mediatorRoot.crt` - PEM format
+> - `/mediatorRoot.pem` - PEM format

 #### Install Mediator Root Certificate for JDK

 JDK will not trust the Mediator Root Certificate by default even you install it to system.